Region 6 - Alliance Agreement - August 26, 2013

-- To develop training and education programs for Mexican workers and employers in North Texas regarding workplace safety and health, and to communicate such information to constituent employers and workers.
+- To develop training and education programs for Mexican workers and Mexican employers in construction and general industries regarding workplace safety and health.

-- To develop training and education programs for Mexican workers and employers in North Texas to promote understanding of workers’ rights and responsibilities of employers, including the use of the OSHA complaint process, and to communicate such information to employers and workers.
+- To develop training and education programs for Mexican workers and Mexican employers in OSHA 10 hour construction and general industry courses to promote understanding of workers’ rights and responsibilities of employers under the OSH Act, including the use of the OSHA complaint process.

 Outreach and Communication